 - Ownership and licensing provisions for intellectual property and other proprietary assets

 Let us start by saying that hiring outside general counsel isn’t necessary for all businesses.
-Many smaller companies can get by working with an attorney on an as-needed basis.
+Many smaller companies can get by working with a business lawyer on an as-needed basis.
 But, if your business operates in a regulated industry, if you constantly find yourself facing complicated legal issues, or if your business relies heavily on contracts, these are all common situations in which it can be cost-effective to consider corporate counsel.
 If this is an option you want to consider, we are happy to sit down with you to see if it makes sense for your business.

 What types of clients do you serve?

 We serve clients ranging from individual entrepreneurs to Fortune 500 companies.
 Our experience includes working with:

 - Law firms, financial services firms, and other professional services entities